 - Prepare the bread stuffing: In a mixing bowl, add the white bread and pour over the plant-based milk.
 Mix.
 Let it sit for about 5-10 minutes.
 The bread cubes should get softer.
-Heat a little bit of canola oil in a pan and add the diced onion, minced garlic, chopped parsley, and cumin.
+Heat a little bit of canola oil in a pan and add the diced onion, minced garlic, chopped parsley, and caraway seeds.
 Cook until the onions are soft.
 Then add the onion-garlic-mixture and salt to the bread cubes and stir.

 - Preheat the oven to 400 °F / 200 °C.

 - Press the stuffing in the middle of the seitan and roll it in.
 Press together the edges.
 Then roll it in parchment paper and aluminum foil.

 - Bake the seitan roast for about 45 minutes.